David-Hunt327/charity-management/README.md

+### GETTING STARTED
+To get started with the Credit Card Fraud Detection project, follow these steps:

+1 Clone the Repository:

+Clone this repository to your local machine using the following command:

+    git@github.com:David-Hunt327/charity-management-.git

+- Navigate to the Project Directory:

+      cd charity-management-

+or download directly

 ### SETUP
 - Unzip the file and extract to a desired location.
 - Open the file in vs code and head to the terminal.